-Newsletter The Fall 2023 newsletter was emailed on September 25, 2023.
-Please submit articles, photos, etc. for the Summer Newsletter to John Staley (jsmunster@gmail.com) by December 10.
+Newsletter The Fall 2024 newsletter was emailed on in late September.
+Please submit articles, photos, etc. for the Winter Newsletter to John Staley (jsmunster@gmail.com) by December 15.

 2023 Zoom Discussions/Presentations